robindz/VSharp/README.md

 Next up you'll have to decide on a `locale` to use, VSharp will add this `locale` to the requests sent to the VLive API.
 The data the API will respond with might change depending on the value of the `locale` specified.
 For example, titles of certain VLives might change depending on the `locale` used.
 Currently, VSharp supports two values for this parameter: `Locale.EN` and `Locale.KO`, which represent English and Korean respectively.

 Lastly, VSharp allows you to pass your own User-Agent that it'll use when sending requests to the VLive API.
-The default value of the User-Agent is `"VSharp VLive API Wrapper"`
+The default value of the User-Agent is `"VSharp VLive API Wrapper <Current Version>"`

 Now you're ready to create a `VSharpService` instance!